 Melville is the key architect and lead advocate of the UK Professional Investor Fund (PIF) proposal.
 He is recognised as the progenitor of the PIF:

 Melville has been instrumental in designing of the PIF:

-will enable fund management houses to drive the UK government's goals to Build Back Better as well as goals focused on levelling up the nation, post Covid recovery, infrastructure and green industrial revolutions
+The PIF will facilitate fund management houses drive the UK government's goals to level up the nation as well as accelerate the infrastructure and green industrial revolutions.

 UK government and regulator representatives have constructively engaged with this proposal.
-There is widespread industry support for the PIF initiative, including from institutional investors as well as big business and SME fund and asset managers.
+There is widespread industry support for the PIF initiative, including from institutional investors as well as large and SME fund managers.

-- AIMA, AREF, BPF, The Investment Association, INREV, IPF and other industry organsiations;
+- AIMA, AREF, BPF, The Investment Association, INREV, IPF and other industry organisations;

 - fund managers, institutional investors, tax advisers, law firms and other professionals